Does your landlord or a buyer want to move in?

 Can my landlord ask me to sign a Form N11?
 They have not given me a Form N12.

-A Form N11 is an agreement to end your tenancy.
-Your landlord can ask you to sign one but you should only sign if you want to.
+Yes, your landlord can ask you to sign an Agreement to End the Tenancy — Form N11.
+But you should only sign if you want to move out.

 It is a good idea to wait for your landlord to give you a Form N12 instead of signing a Form N11.
 If you sign the Form N11, you might not get the compensation the law requires for Form N12 notices.
 And you might not be able to file a complaint with the LTB if the person never moves in.